Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 - Impact a factor that does affect your page

-At the end of the list, you’ll find the five most important factors to pay attention to, but here’s a quick preview:
+At the end of the list, you’ll find the five most important on page factors to get your website ranking highly in the search results, but here’s a quick preview:

-01: Keyword At The Start Of Your Title Tag
+01: Your Primary Keyword At The Start Of Your Title Tag

-Because it allows search engine crawlers to see what the main topic is going to be about, within the first few milliseconds of crawling your page.
+Because it allows search engines to see what the main topic is going to be about, within the first few milliseconds of crawling your new page.

-If you worried that it may not be the best headline to send to your audience…
+If you worried that you may not have the best page titles to send to your audience…

-You can use Yoast to help you set up different title tags for readers and search engines.
+You can use Yoast to help you set up different title tags for readers and search engines to get the best value propositions.
+Make sure this factor is part of your content marketing process.

 “<H1>” tags ensure that your keyword-rich title is crawled effectively by Google.